Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Models and results

-where the maximization is taken over all distributions $Q_X,Q_{U|XS}$ and function $h:\mathcal{X}\times\mathcal{U}\times\mathcal{Y}\to\hat{\mathcal{S}}$ such that $\mathbb{I}_{\mathcal{U}|\mathcal{X}}(Q_{Y|UXJ})=1$ and $\max_{Q_J}\mathbb{E}[d(S,h(X,U,Y))]\leq D$. \end{theorem} The proof is provided in Section \ref{sec: proof of achievability of strictly causal}.
+where the maximization is taken over all distributions $Q_X,Q_{U|XS}$ and deterministic functions $h:\mathcal{X}\times\mathcal{U}\times\mathcal{Y}\to\hat{\mathcal{S}}$ such that $\mathbb{I}_{\mathcal{U}|\mathcal{X}}(Q_{Y|UXJ})=1$ and $\max_{Q_J}\mathbb{E}[d(S,h(X,U,Y))]\leq D$. \end{theorem} \begin{remark} Here we consider some degenerate cases: \begin{itemize} \item When $\mathcal{S}=1$, by setting $U=\emptyset$, the result reduces to the capacity of a point-to-point AVC. \item When $\mathcal{J}=1$, the model becomes strictly causal state communication \cite{choudhuri2013causal} and our result reduces to the optimal capacity--distortion function \cite[Theorem 2]{choudhuri2013causal}.
+Furthermore, we can also write the inverse of the capacity--distortion function, namely the distortion--capacity function, and recover the pure state reconstruction bound when $R=0$ \cite[Theorem 1]{choudhuri2013causal}. \end{itemize} \end{remark} The proof is provided in Appendix \ref{sec: proof of achievability of strictly causal}.
 The first part $\min_{Q_J}I_{Q_J}(X;Y)$ is the total rate that one can reliably transmit through this channel with a given input distribution under any possible jamming sequence, which is the direct result of \cite{csiszar1988capacity} based on the method of type.
-The remaining part is the rate of the description of the channel parameters and is encoded in a Wyner-Ziv coding manner with $(S^n,Y^n)$ being considered as a pair of correlated sources.
-We use a block Markov coding scheme, and in each block the transmitted codeword is determined by two parts: the message to be sent and the Wyner-Ziv bin index of the description of the channel parameter sequence from the previous block.
+The remaining part is the rate of the description of the channel states and is encoded in a Wyner-Ziv coding manner with $(S^n,Y^n)$ being considered as a pair of correlated sources.
+We use a block Markov coding scheme, and in each block the transmitted codeword is determined by two parts: the message to be sent and the Wyner-Ziv bin index of the description of the channel state sequence from the previous block.
 The message and the description are decoded based on two different channel output observations, which results in two minimizations over the jamming distributions in the achievability result.

 The main difficulty in building the coding scheme is the fact that the description $U^n$ relates to the channel output only through its bin index.
 However, due to the law of large numbers, the connection of $U^n$ and $Y^n$ can still be simulated by a new AVC $Q_{Y|UXJ}$, and the bin index of $U^n$, after taking the average over all $S^n$, is almost uniformly distributed.
 Hence, it is sufficient to construct another code for the AVC $Q_{Y|UXJ}$ under the average error criterion, and this completes the proof.